-Every year thousands of Americans are diagnosed with some form of colorectal disease.
+Every year, doctors diagnose thousands of Americans with some form of colorectal disease.
 These diseases range from inflammatory bowel disease, Crohn’s disease, ulcerative colitis, to colon cancer and rectal cancer.
-Systems of colorectal disease can include diarrhea, constipation, cramps, and any change in routine bowel habits that persists for more than a few days.
-Colorectal cancer, however, may not present symptoms until it has spread, so regular exams are encouraged after a certain age to screen for colon cancer.
-Colorectal diseases are chronic, and can rarely be cured, but they can be treated with medication and surgery if necessary.
+Colorectal disease symptoms can include diarrhea, constipation, cramps, and any change in routine bowel habits that persists for more than a few days.
+Symptoms may not always be obvious or occur early on, so Dr. Lemus-Rangel always encourages regular exams to screen for colon cancer.
+Colorectal diseases are chronic, and can rarely be cured.
+However, they can be treated with medication and/or surgery.